-Pre-Student Teaching Practicum: Candidates must complete a pre-student teaching practicum concurrent with the 500 series courses.
-The practicum will consist of a minimum of three hours a week in an instructional setting, preferably working with the same master teachers who will supervise the student during the actual student teaching experience in the second semester.
+Candidates must complete Beginning Student Teaching concurrent with the 500 series courses.
+Beginning Student Teaching will consist of a minimum of three hours a week in an instructional setting, preferably working with the same master teachers who will supervise the student during Advanced Student Teaching in the second semester.

-EDUG 581 • Student Teaching (12 units)
+EDUG 585 • Advanced Student Teaching (10-12 units)